 What Can You Do With a MSW Degree?

-An MSW degree is a Master's of Social Work.
-This degree provides students with advanced critical analysis, problem-solving and research skills, in preparation for various types of social work.
+A Master of Social Work (MSW) degree program provides students with advanced critical analysis, problem-solving and research skills, in preparation for various types of social work.
 MSW programs are generally intended for graduates with a bachelor's degree in social work, sociology or a related field.

 MSW Degree: Overview